vbaliga/vbaliga.github.io/_posts/2020-06-13-genbank-searches-tips-and-tricks.md

 ---
 layout: post
 tags: ["GenBank","DNA","tree-inference","phylogeny","FASTA"]
-title: A few tips and tricks re: searching for sequences on GenBank
+title: Searching for sequences on GenBank - a few tips and tricks
 ---

 <meta name="description" content="Some things I've learned from performing searches for DNA